DaRandomCube/SM64LinuxLauncher-Legacy/README.md

 A launcher for the Super Mario 64 PC Port.
 Based off of sm64pclauncher.

 # NOTICE!
 As of 4/18/24, this repo is reaching it's end-of life.
-The codebase for the launcher has gotten too out of hand, and tk/tkinter, the window and GUI library, is just not very great.
-I will hopefully be starting work on a full remake coded in Python or C++ using qt instead of tkinter.
+The codebase for the launcher has gotten too out of hand, and tk/tkinter + PySimpleGUI, the window and GUI libraries, are just not very great.
+I will hopefully be starting work on a full remake coded in Python or C++ using qt instead of tkinter and PySGUI.
 In the meantime, i will try to resolve any misc issues that have arisen.
 Please understand, Hai.

 ![screenshot](https://cdn.discordapp.com/attachments/775908791417700363/996196405708329030/Screenshot_from_2022-07-11_18-28-18.png?size=4096)